Cataracts

 - Glutathione deficiency.

-- Extensive use of corticosteroid medication.
-These steroids raise blood glucose levels, and weaken the immune system.
+- Corticosteroid medication.
+These synthetic steroids raise blood glucose levels and weaken the immune system.

 - Stress.
 Prolonged and chronic stress that goes on for extended periods without and end in sight.